genesiscommunitysuccess/docs/docs/03_server/02_data-server/06_testing.md

 An API client is useful way of testing components.
 As a client, it is effectively a front end seeking information from the server.

-The API client enables you to create calls to the resources in your server - data servers, request servers and event handlers.
+The API client enables you to create calls to the resources in your server - Data Servers, Request Servers and Event Handlers.
 Then you can just click to run a call and see what response you get.

 Before you can make any calls on these resources, you will have to permission yourself by obtaining a SESSION_AUTH_TOKEN.
 The details of how to do this are on our separate [Testing](/operations/testing/component-testing/#using-an-api-client) page.